CosmicScale/PSBBN-Definitive-English-Patch/README.md

 If your console boots to the regular OSD or freezes, it means that your drive has not been recognised and you are experiencing a hardware issue.
 You should check the following:
 1. If using **PSBBN**, make sure you are using an **official Sony Network Adapter**; 3rd-party adapters are not supported
 2. Check that the connectors on the console and network/HDD adapter are clean and free of dust/debris
-3. Ensure the network/HDD adapter and drive are securely connected to the console
+3. Ensure the network or HDD adapter and drive are securely connected to the console
 4. If using a SATA mod, make sure it has been installed correctly
 5. Try installing to a different HDD or SSD
-6. Try using a different IDE converter/SATA mod
+6. Try using a different IDE converter or SATA mod
 7. Try using a different official Sony Network Adapter or 3rd-party HDD adapter
 8. Try a different PS2 console